Trumpeter swan: Males

 After the meeting of the pair prior to mating or nest building, the male will often initiate courting calls which result in the duet mentioned above.
 Before and throughout the laying period, the male can be found dealing with the construction of the nest and collection of resources.
 As the eggs are being incubated by the female the male does not feed or sleep as often particularly when the female left the nest.
 These trends also were associated with more aggressive behaviors from the male, especially towards predators and other members of the species.

-When it comes to parental behaviour, the male has already completed the majority of its role.
-With this in mind, the male does continue to be territorial and protective of the newly developing cygnets as well as allowing the female to replenish its nutrient reserves.
+When it comes to parental behaviour, the male has already completed the majority of his role.
+With this in mind, he does continue to be territorial and protective of the newly developing cygnets as well as allowing the female to replenish her nutrient reserves.
 This makes migration to wintering grounds possible and allows for more years of breeding.
-Keeping the female of the mating pair healthy is important for Trumpeter swans because this species tends to only have one mate in its lifetime.
-A healthy female also improves the likelihood of having more successful clutches are well as better nesting experiences.
+Keeping the female of the mating pair healthy is important for trumpeter swans because this species tends to only have one mate in its lifetime.
+A healthy female also improves the likelihood of having more successful clutches as well as better nesting experiences.
 When cygnets are young it is common to see the male accompanying them in feeding recesses outside the nest.
 This can fall under the category of the main male role in parenting being the protection of the offspring.

 Females

-The increased care and attention of the male to the young allowed for the female to feed more frequently and exert more energy toward the protection and overall health of the developing cygnets.
+The increased care and attention of the male to the young allows for the female to feed more frequently and exert more energy toward the protection and overall health of the developing cygnets.
 During the pre-laying/laying period the males are significantly more active than the females of the breeding pair.
-This is advantageous in because it aids in the fitness of the species by improving reproductive success by allowing the female, as mentioned above, to feed more frequently and overall replenish the energy stored in order to aid in incubation and other crucial activities.
-When hatching occurs the females tend to not leave the nest, the only time a female may leave would be to chase away a nearby predator.
-After hatching the cygnets are brooded for the first one to two days by the female, cygnets are also brooded when needed (when it is cold or at night) for the first few weeks of their lives.
-Young offspring have a very close relationship with their parents in the first part of their lives spending the majority of their first few weeks with the female in the nest or in the water.
-The young are able to swim within two days and usually are capable of feeding themselves after, at most, two weeks.
+This is advantageous because it aids in the fitness of the species by improving reproductive success by allowing the female, as mentioned above, to feed more frequently and replenish the energy stored in order to aid in incubation and other crucial activities.
+When hatching occurs the females tend to not leave the nest.
+The only time she may leave would be to chase away a nearby predator.

+After hatching the cygnets are brooded for the first one to two days by the female.
+Cygnets are also brooded when needed (when it is cold or at night) for the first few weeks of their lives.
+Young cygnets have a very close relationship with their parents in the first part of their lives, spending most of their first few weeks with the female in the nest or in the water.
+The young are able to swim within two days and usually are capable of feeding themselves after at most two weeks.
 The fledging stage is reached at roughly 3 to 4 months.
-Fledlings tend to spend their first full winter with their parents and then they no longer need them.
+Fledglings tend to spend their first full winter with their parents and then they no longer need them.